 The fashion industry is a dynamic place.
-Behind the scenes, away from scrutiny of the public, diverse creative ideas are circulating with speed, evolving from the sketch board to runways and then – modified for daily use – are trickling down to high street stores.
+Behind the scenes, away from the scrutiny of the public, diverse creative ideas are circulating with speed, evolving from the sketch board to runways and then – modified for daily use – are trickling down to high street stores.
 That’s how the entire industry used to work until very recently.
+We are trying to make sense of the latest In fashion business.

 Everyone even remotely interested in social media has noticed that the entire world has moved online almost overnight; the fashion industry has followed the suit.
 With the inventive social media campaigns similar to Burberry – when they live-streamed their entire AW16 show on social media – it is clear that the engagement with the wider audience has become a top priority for even most luxurious brands.

-Recently published report by Media Eye has yet again confirmed that today – more than ever – brands seek to engage with general public online and increasingly, using social media influencers.
+Recently published report by Media Eye has yet again confirmed that today – more than ever – brands seek to engage with general public online and increasingly, using ‘social media influencers‘.
 So much so, that today every social media ‘influencer’- often newbie nobodies with bought followers taking the places of real journalists- can get access to front row shows at Fashion Week and publish full low-res no-content pictorial reports of the event.
 Fashion Week is no longer a closed-shop industry event, but a global consumer spectacle.
-Fashion Labels who have grasped that early enough have managed to dramatically reduce marketing costs and increased their brand exposure.
+Fashion Labels who have grasped that early enough have managed to dramatically reduce marketing costs and increase their ‘brand exposure’.

 In other words, the fashion industry is embracing the change and experimenting.
 The new ‘rules’ are written ‘as we speak’.
 Every brand is writing their own history.
 With so different approaches, I find it fascinating -up to a point- following the latest.